trzy/FasterRCNN/README.md

 - [*Understanding Region of Interest -- (RoI Pooling)*](https://towardsdatascience.com/understanding-region-of-interest-part-1-roi-pooling-e4f5dd65bb44) by Kemal Erdem.
 A great explanation of RoI pooling.
 - [*A Simple and Fast Implementation of Faster R-CNN*](https://github.com/chenyuntc/simple-faster-rcnn-pytorch) by Yun Chen.
 An excellent PyTorch implementation of Faster R-CNN.

+ResNet, which popularized "skip connections" that allowed for training of much deeper models, can be used in place of VGG-16 as a backbone and provides improved accuracy:

+- [*Deep Residual Learning for Image Recognition*](docs/publications/resnet.pdf) by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+Describes ResNet and includes results of using the architecture in Faster R-CNN.

 ## Environment Setup

-Python 3.7 (for `dataclass` support) or higher is required and I personally use 3.8.5.
+Python 3.7 (for `dataclass` support) or higher is required and I personally use 3.9.7.
 Dependencies for the PyTorch and TensorFlow versions of the model are located in `pytorch/requirements.txt` and `tf2/requirements.txt`, respectively.
 Separate virtual environments for both are required.

 Instructions here are given for Linux systems.

 ### PyTorch Setup with CUDA

 The PyTorch version *requires* CUDA.
-As far as I know, it is not possible to obtain CUDA-enabled PyTorch packages using pip.
-Therefore, the required packages are commented out in `pytorch/requirements.txt` and must be obtained manually using a command found on the PyTorch web site.
-Begin by executing the following commands in the base Faster R-CNN source directory:
+I strongly recommend installing the latest CUDA version.
+Then, executing the following commands in the base Faster R-CNN source directory should create an environment and install the required dependencies:

 ```
 python -m venv pytorch_venv